Punjab Congress crisis: Navjot Singh Sidhu to meet CM Charanjit Singh Channi for talks today

 Sidhu resigned on Tuesday just two months after being appointed as the state Congress chief.

-Punjab Congress leader Navjot Singh Sidhu on Thursday said that he will meet Chief Minister Charanjit Singh Channi for talks after his resignation as the state Congress chief snowballed into a major crisis for the party.
+Punjab Congress leader Navjot Singh Sidhu on Thursday said that he will meet Chief Minister Charanjit Singh Channi for talks after his resignation as the party’s state unit chief snowballed into a major crisis.
 He added that the chief minister is “welcome for any discussions”.

 Sidhu resigned on Tuesday just two months after being appointed to the post.
-Hours later, four leaders of the Punjab Congress had also quit from their respective posts “in solidarity with” Sidhu.
+Hours later, four leaders of the Punjab Congress also quit from their respective posts “in solidarity with” Sidhu.

 In a tweet on Thursday, Sidhu wrote, “Chief minister has invited me for talks...will reciprocate by reaching Punjab Bhawan, Chandigarh, at 3.00 pm today.”